akto-api-security/tests-library/remediation/XXE_SOAP_API_DB_CONFIG_DISCLOSURE.md

 Consider using less complex data formats such as JSON, and avoid serialisation of sensitive data.

-### Step 4: Patch and Update Regularly

-Regularly review, update and patch all components of the system.
-New vulnerabilities emerge on a regular basis and systems must be kept up-to-date to protect against known vulnerabilities.

-### Step 5: Implement Positive Server-Side Input Validation
+### Step 4: Implement Positive Server-Side Input Validation

 Implement strong server-side input validation to reject any unexpected or malicious inputs.